-Generally, perjury is defined as willfully making false statements while under oath.
-In other words, if a person allegedly lies in court after promising to tell the truth, he/she can be prosecuted for perjury.
-However, perjury involves more than simply what a witness says on the witness stand; it can apply to false statements made in affidavits, civil depositions, and other similar legal documents and administrative agency proceedings.
-Finally, if someone is accused of inducing or forcing another person to lie under oath, he/she can be prosecuted for subornation of perjury.
+Perjury is generally defined as willfully making false statements while under oath.
+Thus, if a person allegedly lies in court after promising to tell the truth, they can receive a perjury charge.
+However, perjury involves more than what a witness says on the stand; it can apply to false statements made in affidavits, civil depositions, and other similar legal documents.
+Finally, if a person is accused of coercing or forcing another person to lie under oath, they can be prosecuted for subornation of perjury.

-Facing criminal charges is a frightening ordeal.
-It is a natural response to try to protect yourself or your accused loved one.
-However, to be accused of lying under oath or making false statements in court documents is a serious crime that is punishable by significant incarceration and fines.
-No matter what the circumstances of a particular perjury case, a skilled attorney can help.
-If you have been charged with perjury or suspect you are under investigation for perjury, you should consider getting immediate legal counsel from a qualified DC federal perjury lawyer.
+Criminal charges may seem frightening.
+It is a natural response for a person to try to protect themselves or an accused loved one.
+However, accusations of lying under oath or making false statements in court documents is a serious crime that is punishable by significant incarceration and fines.
+Regardless of the circumstances involved in a perjury case, a skilled attorney can help.

 In most cases, a conviction in federal court on the charge of perjury will result in up to five years in prison and fines.
-The penalty for a perjury conviction is in addition to any penalties levied as a result of any related criminal convictions.
-For example, if you testify in your own defense in a narcotics conspiracy case and you are accused of committing perjury, you could face additional prosecution at the conclusion of the narcotics case.
+The penalty for a perjury conviction is in addition to the penalties levied as a result of any related criminal convictions.
+For example, if a person testifies in their own defense in a narcotics conspiracy case and they are accused of committing perjury, they could face additional prosecution at the conclusion of the narcotics case.

-If you are convicted in both cases, you face the possibility of consecutive sentences, meaning one sentence commences after the first one concludes.
-Our attorneys are dedicated to protecting your rights and building your defense.
-If you did not intentionally mislead investigators, prosecutors, or the judge, an experienced DC federal perjury lawyer can help in your federal perjury case, present the best possible defense theory, and help you consider all options available in your defense.
+If the person is convicted in both cases, they face the possibility of consecutive sentences.
+This means that one sentence will commence after the first one concludes.
+Our attorneys are dedicated to protecting a person’s rights and building their defense.
+If a person is accused of intentionally misleading investigators, prosecutors, or the judge, an experienced DC federal perjury lawyer could present an aggressive defense, and help consider the options available in a perjury case.